Navid200/xDrip/docs/Smartphone-Requirements.md

 ## Smartphone requirements

-**Android**
-You can use any Android phone that has Android 4.4 or above.  xDrip does not run on iOS.

 **Cell service**
 You don't need cell service on the phone in order to use xDrip as a collector.
 The connection to the transmitter is established through Bluetooth.
 But, if you want to use xDrip as a follower, then, you need either data or WiFi.